MikaelLennefors/FIBSEM/README.md

 ## Architectures
 - [ ] Unet
     - How does the upsampling part increase the resolution in the output?
+Inverse convolution operation.
+Can be achived in multiple ways.
 - [ ] Simple as possible

 ## Optimisers